Jieiku/abridge/content/overview-markdown-and-style.md

 > Power comes in response to a need, not a desire.<br>
 > — *Goku*

+> Adapt what is useful, reject what is useless, and add what is specifically your own.<br>
+> — *Bruce Lee*

 # Tables

 Tables aren't part of the core Markdown spec, but Zola supports them